- What is meant by "chaining" or "tethering" dogs?

 Should tethering ever be allowed?

 To become well-adjusted companion animals, dogs should interact regularly with people and other animals and should receive regular exercise.
 Sometimes situations with tethered dogs can be improved incrementally, such as by bringing the dog indoors at night at least, so advocates should be open to options.
 Placing an animal on a restraint can be acceptable if it is done for a short period or while supervised and if the tether is secured in such a way that it cannot become entangled with other objects.
 Collars should be comfortable and fitted properly; choke chains should never be used.
-Keeping an animal tethered for long periods or during extreme weather and natural disasters is never acceptable.
+Keeping an animal tethered for long periods or during extreme weather and disasters is never acceptable.

 What about attaching a dog's leash to a "pulley run"?